Programs for Disposal of Chemicals

 Have you ever wondered what to do with those unwanted, out-of-date or disused household chemicals kept in your kitchen, bathroom, laundry, garage or garden shed?

-This is a safe way to dispose of potentially hazardous household and rural chemicals for free.
+This is a safe way to dispose of potentially hazardous household chemicals for free.

 TAMWORTH - Saturday 21 July 2012